|Event:||2014 Annual Gala|

 After the show, guests will enjoy cocktails and gourmet small plates as Boston-based performer Tracy Clark makes a by-popular-demand return engagement, singing jazz standards, show tunes and more.

 The Gala is The Price Center’s major fundraiser of the year.
-Ticket and sponsorship packages and prices are currently being finalized, so please watch this space for more information.
+Ticket and sponsorship packages and prices can be found on the Gala Ticket Purchase page.